 I stress that reduced safety is not an issue here: The question is whether it’s possible to be as safe, but to spend less?
 To assess this, it is necessary to look at the maintenance sub-categories listed above.

 This covers the parts that need replacing and those that are repaired or overhauled.
-Ways to save here include:
+Repairs can be tracked using tools like this open source repair tracking software in order to cut costs by managing inventory correctly.
+Other ways to save here include:

 - Tracking part warranties.
 New parts have warranties.
 There may be some credit due if parts need additional repair during this warranty period.

 - Exchanging parts.
 Some components can be exchanged for minor credit toward the price of new.

 - Inventory.
 The costs above do not include the cost of inventorying spare parts.
 FedEx/UPS for overnight deliveries are often less costly than the carry costs of inventory.

 This is the Auxiliary Power Unit.
 The cost listed above is for the annual guaranteed maintenance program (GMP) contract.
 Pay-as-you-go may save money in the short term, but the bill is large and may come at inopportune times.
 The GMP also insures against premature failure and unscheduled repairs.
 It is better to keep the APU on a GMP plan.